Best GPU for i9-11900k: Complete Buying Guide for 2023

 The RX 6800 manages to outclass the RTX 3070 in almost every possible way.
 The only category in which the RTX 3070 manages to bare its teeth is the 4K gaming section.
 Nvidia is still very much ahead of AMD in terms of ray tracing, so it is quite obvious that it will do well here.

-The game clock of the RX 6800 is 1815 Mhz, and it can be boosted to 2105 MHz when needed.
+The game clock of the RX 6800 is 1815 MHz, and it can be boosted to 2105 MHz when needed.
 The GPU has both SAM and RAGE MODE, which can further increase performance given the circumstances.
 The TDP rating of the GPU is 250W which is acceptable given how much power it packs.

 For the most part, the RX 6800 can provide a solid 4K gaming experience at 60 FPS.
-But, it might lag behind when it comes to ray tracing.
+But, it might lag when it comes to ray tracing.
 The ray-tracing quality of AMD is not terrible, but it is just not up there with Nvidia.
 Playing with ray tracing enabled on 4K is going to be difficult.

 Pros